Project-OpenBytes/portex/docs/source/schema/template_type.rst

       type: template
       params:
         - name: coords
-          default: int32          # $params.coords represent the name of the type
+          default: int32          # $coords represent the name of the type

       declaration:
         type: record
         fields:
           - name: x
-            type: $params.coords  # The type name should be put after keyword "type:"
+            type: $coords         # The type name should be put after keyword "type:"
                                   # set the type name as parameter is not allowed in Portex

           - name: y
-            type: $params.coords
+            type: $coords

 .. note::